paulrobertlloyd/paulrobertlloyd-v4/src/presentations/2018/04/create_leicester/index.md

       Abstraction and modularisation enable products to be built quicker.
 This has led to the development of component-oriented frameworks like Angular, React and Vue.
 At the same, designers are starting to adopt similar modular approaches.
 While this alignment is encouraging, I worry that design is increasingly becoming a servant to the needs of the engineer rather than those of the user; the question is always “should designers learn to code”, never the other way round.

       There is also a growing sense that these tools are being adopted primarily for the benefit of internal team dynamics – the rise of the term *developer experience* being just one signifier.
-  - image:
+  - photo:
       url: 21.png
     notes: |
       Finally, there’s this compulsive deference to data, and the idea that the more of it you can collate, the better informed you will be about your customers and how they use your product.

       Data acquisition has become an addiction.
 Companies collect and hoard data even if they don’t need it.
 Further still, they have been poor custodians.
 Last month it was a breach at Facebook.
 Before that it was Equifax, LinkedIn and Yahoo.
 If data is the new oil, then storing large amounts means building your company on top of a highly flammable material.
-  - image:
+  - photo:
       url: 22.png
     notes: |
       At this year’s Webstock in New Zealand, Nat Dudley gave [a powerful talk about inclusive design](https://medium.com/@natdudley/d28324b7c348).
 She noted that storing data about people, especially those in minorities or in vulnerable situations, can put them at risk ~~should it~~ when it leaks.

       > You cannot design an inclusive-first system if you’re not thinking about the threat models of your most vulnerable users.
-  - image:
+  - photo:
       url: 23.jpg
     notes: |
       Besides, focus too hard on the numbers, and you end up making incremental changes and optimising within local maximums.
 Rather than seek out new approaches, ultimately this can result in a company becoming vulnerable to disruption from competitors who *have* chosen to experiment.

       And let’s not forget that data can very be easily manipulated.
 Depending on how you choose to query or present it, different stories can be told.
-  - image:
+  - photo:
       url: 24.jpg
     notes: |
       You needn’t look far to find the effects these priorities can have on the design of digital products.
 Perhaps there’s no better example than that of Booking.com.